 Years ago, I wrote a children’s book for my grandchildren called Find Joy.
 It is the story of a grandma who spends the day with her grandchildren as they hunt for what they think is a person named Joy.

 I often ask seniors what it feels to be old, and I receive a multitude of answers.
 One person told me they use the word “older” instead of “old.”
 To her it feels good to grow older, but not be old.
 Another person told me when her body doesn’t do what it is supposed to do, she feels old.

 We can embrace our age while striving to eat, exercise, and keep our appearance young.
 The truth is, everyone approaches aging with different attitudes, feelings and health.

 I like to think that you are never old until you stop finding joy in life.
 When my patients have an especially bad day some say something like, “I need this to be done.
 This is no life.”
 Then a few days later, they are up, smiling, laughing, and participating in life again.
 So perhaps finding and experiencing joy in life is what makes us feel alive and young.

-I for one, love life.
+I, for one, love life.
 The other day I was purchasing a type of insurance and was asked the year I was born.
-He misheard the year and thought I was born in the 60sinstead of the 50s which would make me 10 years younger.
+The broker misheard the year and thought I was born in the 60s instead of the 50s which would make me 10 years younger.

 As a child grows up, they want to be older.
 We love our birthdays.
 I do, anyway.
 I like to start at the beginning of the week and celebrate every day of my week that celebrates me.
 After all, we are amazing.